enewe101/iterable_queue/README.md

 			sleep(random() / 100.0)
             print 'consumer %d saw item %d' % (consumer_id, item)

-Notice how the consumer can treat the queue as an iterable.
-This is because the queue knows when all of it's producers have closed, at which point being empty means iteration should stop.
-This means we don't need to coordinate using side channels like a pipe or send termination signals manually through the queue, and this means that the producers and consumers don't need to be aware of one another.
+Notice again how the consumer treats the queue as an iterable --- there is no need to worry about detecting a termination condition.

 Now, let's get some processes started.
 First, we'll need an IterableQueue
 Instance: